Jonathan4Kim/finm_32500_group1/Assignment8/README.md

 - Shared memory segments persist until unlinked; use Python REPL with `SharedPriceBook(symbols=['DUMMY'], name='price_book', create=False).unlink()` for cleanup.
 - When starting components manually, ensure `orderbook.py` is running before the strategy so the `trading_metadata` and `price_book` shared-memory segments exist; `main.py` already enforces this ordering.
 - Extend the placeholder tests to cover serialization, shared memory propagation, and signal logic as outlined in the assignment brief.

-Once the metrics and remaining tests are in place, update `performance_report.md`, regenerate the video if behavior changes, and share the repo with the TAs (`jcolli5158`, `hyoung3`).